 There is no justification for why Samsung couldn’t have delivered both 2K and 120Hz for a plus size S-series flagship, but the display on the Galaxy S21+ still feels amazing.
 This is an HDR10+ compliant AMOLED screen that goes up to 1300 Nits bright!

 We played a lot of HDR content side-by-side on the Galaxy S21 Ultra and Galaxy S21+.
 Yes, the Ultra is sharper but the difference isn’t worth splitting hairs over.

 It’s also worth pointing out that a full HD+ display is sharper than a 2K display scaled down to Full HD+, because then the remaining of the 2K pixels are judged and filled by the software.
 The point being, that a full HD+ display at 120Hz (adaptive) is any day better than a 2K screen dialed down to Full HD+ for higher refresh rate support (as was the case with last year’s Galaxy Note 20 and Galaxy S20 series).

 The refresh rate is adaptive, which is to say that it can vary from 48 to 120Hz based on the content being displayed and a few other parameters like brightness.
-For the Galaxy S21 and Galaxy S21+, Samsung is using LTPS backplane instead of LTPO (or HoP) display backplane used on enables S21 Ultra that allows it to switch in a wider range between 10 and 120Hz while being more energy-efficient.
-That’s perhaps also why the battery backup while running the display at maximum settings well a tad short of what we had on the Ultra.
+For the Galaxy S21 and Galaxy S21+, Samsung is using an LTPS backplane instead of LTPO (or HoP) display backplane used on S21 Ultra that allows the latter to switch in a wider range between 10 and 120Hz, resulting in lesser battery consumption.
+That’s perhaps also why the battery backup while running the display at maximum settings fell a tad short of what we had on the Ultra.